MyTownDigitalSolutions/AG_CoverMaestro/replit.md

 This application helps manage:
 - Manufacturers, series, and equipment models with dimensions
-- Material types with cost, weight, and labor time properties
+- Material types with weight properties (fabric materials include width)
+- Suppliers with cost tracking (all material costs come from supplier relationships)
 - Customers and orders with line items
-- Pricing calculations (area, material cost, labor, options, shipping)
+- Pricing calculations (area, material cost from suppliers, options, shipping)
 - Amazon template import and management

 ## Technology Stack